danthegoodman1/QuiCKCRDB/ARCHITECTURE.md

 # QuiCKCRDB Architecture

+QuiCKCRDB is designed to fail fast: if there are errors in operations against the database, the default operation is the fatal log (log, flush, and exit 1).
+This ensures that any incorrect state that could possible exist is immediately terminated, and the goroutines are not orphaned to never being able to process.

 ## Optional workers

 QuiCKCRDB does not require you to run the Scanner, Manager, and Worker goroutines like QuiCK does.
 This means it can be used as a pull-queue for remote consumers.